Traveling can be stressful even in the best of times.

 The older you are, the greater your risk of being hospitalized for COVID-19.

-Without a vaccine, the older population is especially at risk, and the CDC still recommends people should not travel unless it’s essential.
+Without a vaccine, the older population is especially at risk, and the CDC still recommends people should not travel unless fully vaccinated and/or unless it’s essential.

-If you must travel, confirm that it’s truly necessary.
+If you must travel, confirm that it’s truly safe and necessary.

 For essential travel, confirm that it’s worth it